Answers to frequently asked questions about alcohol licensing:

 In general, it takes from 10 to 21 days for issuance of a license after receipt of a completed application.

 This depends on which license you wish to apply for.
 Please see the listing of license types and fees.
-In addition, you may go to the licensing section on this Website to see descriptions of each license type.
+In addition, you may go to the licensing section on this Website to see descriptions of the various license types.

 When New Year's Day, New Year's Eve, St. Patrick’s Day, and July Fourth fall on Sundays, any person with a license to sell intoxicating liquor by the drink may be open and sell alcohol even without a Secondary Sunday license.
 In addition, a Retail by the Drink licensee may be open on Super Bowl Sunday and the Sundays prior to Memorial Day and Labor Day (Section 311.298).